 Their success is reflected in growing public attention, as these examples prove:

-- Kapilendo stood for the largest German security token offering in SME financing for quite some time.
+- Kapilendo (today: Invesdor) stood for the largest German security token offering in SME financing for quite some time.
 With the token-based bond for the restaurant chain FR L’Osteria SE, the company raised €2.3 million from more than 1,300 investors in 2019.
-Meanwhile, Kapilendo has a crypto custodian licenceand is launching its first crypto fund with Bankhaus Hauck & Aufhäuser.
-The transformation from SME financier to crypto company is in full swing here.
+Meanwhile, Kapilendo had a crypto custodian licence and was launching its first crypto fund with Bankhaus Hauck & Aufhäuser.
+(Update September 2021: Hauck & Aufhänger took over Kapilendo Custodian)

 - Wiwin conducted Tomorrow Bank’s fundraising as a digital security in 2020.
 The result: 3 million euros were raised in just 300 minutes – one million more than originally planned.
 The average investment was 1,500 euros.
 What is special here is not only the high sum and the record speed.
 But also a visible shift in the target group and the power of the community.
 Tomorrow eagerly beat the advertising drum on social media for the campaign and involved influencers with a wide reach.
 So among the investors are numerous fans and customers of the bank, which is focused on sustainability and impact investing.